pgbackrest/pgbackrest/INSTALL.md

 For unit tests:

-create backrest user
+create backrest_dev user
-setup trusted ssh between test user account and backrest backrest user and test user must be in the same group
+setup trusted ssh between test user account and backrest_dev backrest user and test user must be in the same group